Ben Allen, Associate Professor Cell & Developmental Biology

 Lauren Rodenbarger, PhD.
 Postdoctoral Fellow of Pathology

 Like a lot of people, I started college with the intention of applying to medical school.
 But a successful organic synthesis research project with Dr. George Bennett, PhD at Millikin University showed me that I had a knack for working in the laboratory.
 I switched gears and went on to get my PhD in Biochemistry and Molecular Biology at Indiana University School of Medicine in Indianapolis, where I studied the impact of inflammation and the loss of epithelial polarity on the transition of localized to invasive breast cancer.
 I came to the University of Michigan to continue my research training in the Lombard and Lyssiotis laboratories, where I am studying the role of Sirtuin 5 (SIRT5) in the metabolic reprogramming of melanoma cells.
 I am currently on the hunt for teaching focused faculty positions at predominantly undergraduate institutions.
+When I am not in the lab, you can find me playing with my daughter or enjoying craft beer and listening to my vinyl record collection with my husband.

 Lauren Chaby, PhD.
 Postdoctoral Fellow-Wayne State University